 Under a PPO health plan, you’ll have a network of healthcare providers who participate in your plan.
 But you can technically see any doctor regardless of whether they’re in your network.
 That means you would have access to more healthcare professionals than you would under a standard HMO health plan.

-The Perks of Having a PPO Health Plan
+PPO Health Plan Perks

 PPO plans are generally more flexible than HMO (health management organization) plans are.
 If you want to see a physician or visit a hospital that you found on the internet, you won’t need a referral from a PCP.
 And if the doctor you’ve been seeing for years is suddenly no longer part of your network, you can continue to visit him or her anyway if you have a PPO plan.